 June is Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Pride Month in the USA.
 The entire month is a time for LGBTQ people and others to celebrate, honor their history, and support their communities.

 To celebrate Pride Month, communities organize pride parades and events across the USA.
-The events are all different, but all of them are meant to honor and support LGBTQ people.
+The events vary, but all of them are meant to honor and support LGBTQ people.
 There are parades, picnics, parties, workshops, concerts, and more.
 Participants often wear colorful clothing, and some wave LGBTQ flags.

 Pride Month is a time to celebrate but also to remember.
 At nighttime gatherings, people hold candles and listen to speeches.
 They remember LGBTQ people who have died because of anti-LGBTQ violence or AIDS.